patrik-cihal/ellipsoid/README.md

 Ellipsoid is a Rust graphics library designed to create 2D games in a simple and efficient manner.
 It provides a wide range of functionality, including window management, rendering, input handling, shape manipulation, and transformations.

 Compared to other Rust frameworks like `ggez` or `macroquad`, `ellipsoid` shines in shape creation and manipulation.
-Additionally texture support is built in through `enums`, which ensures much safer access than for instance using `HashMap`.
+Additionally, texture support is built in through `enums`, which ensures much safer access than for instance using `HashMap`.

 If you plan to build games in this framework you should expect, that you will hit a wall and at some point have to either make a fork or contribute to the project, since some relevant features are still missing.